Roeli1996/ha-ecowater-hydrolink/README.md

 #### 📝 Notes
 - The `calculated_daily_use` resets to zero after each update.
+- Thanks @parnvard and @redmike121 for the feedback.

 ### v1.3.2 – Added calculated daily usage sensor and custom icons